Frequently Asked Questions

 Financial assistance is available through the University of Oregon Financial Aid office.
 Please contact them for more information.

 Yes.
-The Bioinformatic and Genomics program does not administer these positions.
+The Bioinformatics and Genomics program does not administer these positions.
 Please refer to the Graduate School website.
 Interested students should apply directly to department advertising the position.

 We expect to enroll ~20 students for the 2018 cohort.